NazirNayal8/nazirnayal.github.io/_pages/about.md

 # Current Directions

-I am currently in the process of applying for my masters degree.
+I am currently in the process of applying for my graduate degree.
 My targeted research topics are:

 * Applications Deep Learning in Computer Vision and Natural Language Processing.
 * Developing interdisciplinary machine learning models to solve real-life problems.